ShaoqiangLu/ShaoqiangLu/README.md

 ## ⚙️ Project 2：Edge SoC with co-Accelerator in ARM Cortex-M3 for Face Detection

 **Description**
 - Developed an Edge System-on-Chip (SoC) integrating an ARM Cortex-M3 processor with a dedicated hardware co-accelerator to enable real-time face detection.
+Deploy a decision-tree–based PICO (Pixel-Intensity Comparison-based Object Detection) model.

 **Responsibilities**
 - Built a complete image acquisition, storage, and display pipeline with Bus peripheral access in software.